-Motive Rant: Goes on one when he loses his temper at the end of his interrogation.
-It turns out that Everett Gage, the man he killed, was an antisemetic, self-serving and deceitful member of the Chamber of Commerce, deliberately blocking all propositions that Kalou put forward.
+- Motive Rant: Goes on one when he loses his temper at the end of his interrogation.
+According to Kalou's claims, Everett Gage - the man he murdered - was an anti-Jewish, self-serving and deceitful member of the Chamber of Commerce, deliberately blocking all propositions that Kalou put forward.
 As Kalou's rage wears off at the interrogation's end, he first notices that he confessed everything, complete with a "My God, What Have I Done?" expression.

-Karma Houdini: Sells out her niece to be molested, commits blackmail, arranges a hit on a man.
-Receives no comeuppance whatsoever (It's true that her attempted murder is what the case is about, but the attempted hit, in which the police are targeted as well, removes any sympathy she might have had left).
+- Karma Houdini: Sells out her niece to be molested, then blackmails the molester, then arranges a hit on the guy after he tries to kill her.
+Receives no comeuppance whatsoever.
+(It's true that her attempted murder is what the case is about, but the attempted hit, in which the police are targeted as well, removes any sympathy she might have had left).